 Now, what exactly is a load test?

-Load tests put software under load, and measure its response to this load.
-It’s important that this load level is preset and known, which makes this kind of test different from other testing strategies.
-Usually, this test implies multiple (quite a big number) users entering the software simultaneously.
+Load tests put software under load and measure its response to this load.
+This load level must be preset and known, making this test different from other testing strategies.
+Usually, this test implies multiple (quite a significant number) users entering the software simultaneously.

 It won’t only allow fixing the identified weaknesses of the tested software but will also prompt the creation of scripts for subsequent load tests and keep the system under control.

-In this way, the tested system’s behavior is understood and will be more predictable in regular and irregular circumstances alike.
-Its bottlenecks will be identified, allowing for taking the necessary steps to stabilize the overall performance of the app.
+This way, the tested system’s behavior is understood and will be more predictable in regular and irregular circumstances.
+Its bottlenecks will be identified, allowing for taking the necessary steps to stabilize the app’s overall performance.

 What will the results of the load test tell you?
 You’ll learn the following information:

 – How many users can access your software simultaneously;

 – How scalable your software is, i.e., how many more users will be allowed to use it;

 – Response of your software to the peak log;

 – Evaluate your infrastructure and understand if it’s sufficient to maintain your software;